panyeroa1/app-dialer/TEMPLATE.md

 *   **Self-Correction:** Starting a sentence → Stopping → Pivoting to a new structure.
 *   **Disfluencies:** Functional use of "Uhm," "Ah," "You know," "Like."
 *   **Active Listening:** Non-verbal acknowledgments ("Mmhmm," "Yeah," "Right") during user speech.
+*   **Cognitive Load:** How does the agent sound when processing complex math vs simple greetings?

 ## Module 4: Conversational Mechanics
 **Objective:** Rules of engagement.